home-assistant/companion.home-assistant/docs/notifications/attachments.md

 id: notification-attachments
 ---

 Notifications may contain an image, video, or audio file attachment that is displayed alongside the notification.
-See [See table for supported media](#supported-media-types) for a breakdown of support by platform.
+See [table for supported media](#supported-media-types) for a breakdown of support by platform.

 ## Downloading